 All sites in Rome are open but tickets for museums and other sites should still be booked in advance >

 Most ‘skip the lines’ tours are indeed legitimate.

-However, you don’t have to go on a guided tour to skip the lines: you can skip them yourself by buying Vatican tickets online.
+However, you don’t have to go on a guided tour to skip the lines, even though having a qualified, informed guide can really enhance the experience.
+You could instead skip them yourself by buying Vatican tickets online.
 If you do this, make sure to print out your online ticket voucher (you may need to use the hotel’s business center) and bring it with you, because they will need to read the bar-code on the voucher.

 Having said that, there is a lot to be said for having a guide.
 Though relatively expensive, they add a significant and important layer of comprehension and interpretation to your trip, and also can direct you to the key pieces in the museum.
 The museum has 8 miles of corridors and it’s easy to wander for hours without finding what you want!

 Another advantage of going on a guided tour is that it also allows you to skip the lines at St Peter’s Basilica, since there is a corridor exclusively for tour groups that goes directly from the Sistine Chapel into the basilica.

 Our tip is to book in advance online with a reputable guide company such as Walks of Italy or Dark Rome (though Dark Rome tends to have huge groups, which can feel very impersonal).
 They tend to have high standards and to constantly vet their guides’ standard of English.
 The TripAdvisor ‘things to do in Rome‘ page can give you a rough idea of the quality of different companies.

 What we wouldn’t recommend doing is waiting until the last minute and buying a place on a tour from the many hustlers in the streets surrounding the Vatican, as you really can’t tell what kind of tour guide you might be getting – they could be good, they could be terrible, or the experience might be a scam.